bhowiebkr/laser-level-webcam/README.md

 Based of the work from here:
 https://github.com/betzuka/laserlevel

-This Python application uses PyQt5 and OpenCV to capture live video from a webcam and display it in a window.
+This Python application uses PyQt5 and imageio to capture live video from a webcam and display it in a window.
 It can be used to measure distances using lasers.

 ## Installation